What is the Best Shoulder Pain Treatment for you?

 Dr. Volney changed my life.
 I can’t say enough good things about Dr. Volney and his team.
 Before I met him, I thought I was going to be in pain for the rest of my life, so finally being able to exercise without excruciating pain has been a real game changer for me.

-What is Cortisone Injections?
+What are Steroid Injections?

-During a cortisone injection, a healthcare provider injects a corticosteroid medication directly into a specific body area, such as a joint, tendon, or bursa sac.
+During a steroid injection, a healthcare provider injects a corticosteroid medication directly into a specific body area, such as a joint, tendon, or bursa sac.
 These injections are often used to treat arthritis, tendinitis, bursitis, and other inflammatory conditions that cause shoulder pain.

-How Does Cortisone Injections work?
+How Does Steroid Injections work?

 Do you know how to pick a pain treatment specialist for the best results?